 - Select the user you wish to add to your user segment.

 - Your user is now associated with your new user segment.

 How to create rule-based company segments using Dynamic Customer Segmentation

-You can use Productboard's Dynamic Customer Segmentation to create rule-based segments which update automatically using criteria which you define.
+You can use Productboard's Dynamic Customer Segmentation to create rule-based segments which update automatically using criteria that you define.